-Housekeeping robots are machines capable of carrying out tasks typically associated with housekeeping departments, such as cleaning, tidying and moving objects.
+Housekeeping robots are machines capable of carrying out tasks typically associated with housekeeping departments, such as cleaning, tidying, and moving objects.
 These machines are used to reduce the workload of housekeeping staff and improve operational efficiency.
 In this article, you can learn more about housekeeping robots and explore examples of some of the most innovative robots in use right now.

 Table of Contents: